 If a hurricane hits the area before your expected reservation, you might not be in the clear.
 Depending on how direct the hit and how severe the damage, you might find that the area is still closed to tourists.
 The government makes the call on when the area will allow tourists back.
 The city, the county, all the way up to the governor of the state could set these orders.
 Use the local resources we listed above to see if the area is open to tourists again.
 We also try to keep guests posted on our Facebook page.

 If you are driving to Myrtle Beach after a hurricane, know the danger that comes with flooded roads.
 As the National Weather Service saying goes, “Turn around, don’t drown.”
 Never drive through standing water.
-You never know how deep it is or if there is even a road under the water anymore.
+You never know how deep it is or if there is even a road under the water anymore – especially at night time.
 Flooding, especially from a hurricane, can wash the road away.

 It only takes 6 inches of water to knock you down.